maupilia/SRT/sphinx/Problems/problem-identification.rst

 ``> antennaTrack``

 At this point, the problem should be resolved.
+You can proceed with the observations, by setting first the minor servo setup ``> servoSetup[code]``, with ``[code=LLP,PPP,CCB,KKG]``.

-Otherwise, contact the person in charge of the observations (observer’s friend).
+If the problem persits, please contact the person in charge of the observations (observer’s friend).